dober-man/f5-agility-labs-waf/docs/class6/module2/lab1/lab1.rst

 To install Python:

-2.1.1 - Log into the Ubuntu client (client01 - username/password f5student/f5DEMOs4u!) and open a terminal.
+2.1.1 - Log into the Linux client via RDP using the following credentials and open the Terminal application:

+        Username: f5student

+        Password: f5DEMOs4u!

 	.. image:: images/terminal.png